Le Soleil Dungeness Crab

 Whole roasted Dungeness crab stars atop garlic noodles at Le Soleil.

-The Crab, which Le Soleil charges only $32 for a whole beast, and $22 for half a crab, arrives dismembered on a mountain of egg noodles, which Chef Wong pan-fries with garlic, browned butter, scallions, and delicious scrapings from the crab’s shell, including greenish-yellow innards, white fat and some fun ocean-tinged parts.
+Le Soleil charges only $32 for a whole sea beast.
+They sell a half-crab for $22.
+Each visually stunning Dungeness crab arrives dismembered on a mountain of egg noodles.
+Chef Wong pan-fries the egg noodles with garlic, browned butter, scallions, and delicious scrapings from the crab’s shell.
+I was happy to see he includes greenish-yellow innards, white fat and some fun ocean-tinged parts that boost the flavor and umami factor.
 The claws are cracked, which allows for easy access to the sweet tufts of crab meat.
 If this dish were a Christmas tree, the crab’s ornamental orange shell would no doubt be the star, serving as a beacon to briny angels.

 Tags: